grimandgreedy/aria2tui/README.md

     - This can be done by either:
       - exiting to the main menu ('q') and going to "View Downloads"; or
       - Pressing ~ and toggling the auto-refresh in the default "Watch Downloads" viewer.
+ - Note: This was created for personal use and so some of the code is quite ugly and/or buggy and simply needs to be re-written.

 ## Support and Feedback